tdiprima/threejs-testing/docs/misc.md

 [Display multiple instances of three.js in a single page](https://stackoverflow.com/questions/33959538/display-multiple-instances-of-three-js-in-a-single-page)

-> Can three Js do 2D?
+> Can three.js do 2D?

 JS IS STRUCTURED IN AN ACCESSIBLE WAY.
-The way that Three. js structures its rendering means that the learning curve won't be too steep.
-It organizes all of the renders you'll do, whether 3D or 2D, under a “Scene” container.
+The way that Three.js structures its rendering means that the learning curve won't be too steep.
+It organizes all of the renders you'll do, whether 3D or 2D, under a "Scene" container.

 [ThreeJS Explained In 10 Minutes in 2021 - Kofi Group](https://www.kofi-group.com/threejs-explained-in-10-minutes/)

 [YouTube](https://www.youtube.com/watch?v=ZiT2tN2eEro)

 > Should I use three Js?

-Three. js you can use any way you could use canvas, including full-screen animations, so long as the device supports WebGL.
-The prospects that Three. js suggest out of the package without any skills in 3D are very important when we want to create some multi-dimensional projects in no time issue.Jan 16, 2018
+Three.js you can use any way you could use canvas, including full-screen animations, so long as the device supports WebGL.
+The prospects that Three.js suggest out of the package without any skills in 3D are very important when we want to create some multi-dimensional projects in no time issue.

 [Why to Use ThreeJS in Web Application Development? - Cmarix](https://www.cmarix.com/blog/why-to-use-threejs-in-web-application-development/)